Leaderboard

 1 point

-I think Dragcat and one or two more took a tour down the 1/4 miler..
+17. I think Dragcat and one or two more took a tour down the 1/4 miler..
 Several Montes won at The Bristol All Chevy show today , Jarod will post pictures later I expect.. was a good trip.
 My wife and I met some of the nicest people in the fgmcc and was a pleasure to spend time with them.
 A lot of hard work went into the meet and was organized well.
 Thanks Jarod, Donnie, and Jarod’s mom and whomever else was involved.. hope too see everyone soon!
-Ron...1 point
+Ron...

 1 point